Fall 2023 Courses

 By Pam Muñoz Ryan

-ENGL 502: Adolescence in Literature with Professor Lashon Daley
+ECL 502: Adolescence in Literature with Professor Lashon Daley

 Read middle-grade and YA novels, alongside the groundbreaking work of prominent girlhood studies scholars, in order to investigate girlhood as both a political category and a social identity.